Lino Lakes Mental Health Clinic

 Illustration of woman with therapist taking notes

-Nystrom & Associates Lino Lakes Mental Health Clinic is a community-driven clinic.
-Staffed by therapists who are from, and deeply involved in the happenings of the local area in clinics, various schools, churches, and other community organizations.
-Maintaining a commitment to developing creative approaches to mental health support, and ensure that each person, couple, or family unit receives personalized and customized wellness support to meet their unique needs.
+We serve the Lino Lakes area through our Blaine Clinic.
+We are a community-driven clinic.
+Staffed by local therapists who are deeply involved in the happenings of the area.
+Our therapists maintain a commitment to developing creative approaches to mental health support, and ensure that each person, couple, or family unit receives personalized support to meet their unique needs.

-Nystrom & Associates Lino Lakes Mental Health Clinic has therapists who provide a wide range of approaches, specialties, styles, and personalities.
+Nystrom & Associates Blaine Clinic has therapists who provide a wide range of approaches, specialties, styles, and personalities.
 We see ages 5-80+ and do a lot of work with all those in between.

 What type of services do you provide at your clinic?